 Community Visitors Scheme

-If you are feeling alone and do not benefit from regular contact with family or friends, The Community Visitors Scheme (CVS) can provide an opportunity for social interaction.
+If you are feeling alone and don’t have regular contact with family or friends, the Community Visitors Scheme (CVS) can provide opportunities for social contact.

-A CVS coordinator will take into account things like your interests, hobbies and background in finding a suitable regular visitor for you.
+The CVS can organise volunteers to visit people receiving home care packages.
+CVS organisations have coordinators in each state and territory who will match you with a suitable regular visitor.
+A CVS coordinator will take into account things like your interests, hobbies and background in finding a visitor for you.

-If you would like a community visitor, you can let your aged care provider know.
-Alternatively, your family and friends can let the provider know if they think you would benefit from the CVS, or your aged care provider might take the initiative and approach the CVS themselves.
-To find out how you can get in contact with a CVS organisation in your area contact the CVS Network Member in your state or territory or contact My Aged Care on 1800 200 422.
+If you would like a community visitor, you can let your home care provider know.
+Your family and friends can also let your provider know if they think you would benefit from the CVS.
+Your home care provider may also approach the CVS directly.
+To find a CVS organisation in your area, contact the CVS Network Member in your state or territory, or contact My Aged Care on 1800 200 422.

 Where do I receive social support services?